FAQ

 Yes, there's a BTCPay server set up for YeetFile that can accept Bitcoin and Monero payments.

-BTCPay transactions can also sometimes take longer for the payment to settle, generally no more than 10-15 minutes.
+BTCPay transactions can sometimes take longer for the payment to settle, generally no more than 10-15 minutes.
 You should receive an email when your payment has settled, and your YeetFile account will be updated.

 Where are my files stored?